Maker-Gitsune/The-Splaynck/instructions.md

     - Print settings:
         - Body - 3+3, no more than 15% infill
         - Pins - 2 horizontal, 3 vertical, no more than 10% infill
+2. If you haven't, set up and test [KMK](https://github.com/KMKfw/kmk_firmware/blob/master/docs/Getting_Started.md) on the Raspberry Pi Pico you intend to use.
+Also, make sure your computer has a text editor that supports circuitpython with a serial window.
+I used [Mu](https://codewith.mu/).
-2. Glue top_l, to top_r, and bottom_l to bottom_r together using pins.
+3. Glue top_l, to top_r, and bottom_l to bottom_r together using pins.
     - Sanding where the parts come together is recommended for fit and bond strength
     - If needed, use a box cutter to deburr the holes/edges
 3. Add heat set inserts to “top”